 - Add 1/8 tsp of salt if needed

 - Stir and let the chia seeds absorb the water.
 After 15 minutes, stir once and more and drink on an empty stomach

 Is the internal shower drink good for you?

+So long as it's part of a healthy diet and then yes.
 “As much as I hate to say it, yes.
-This is one TikTok trend that’s worth doing!,” says Kim.
+This is one TikTok trend that’s worth doing!” says Kim.
 “It’s low in calories - as a tablespoon of chia seeds only contains about 60 calories - and mixed into water, will provide a good dose of fibre and help support gut health and motility.”

 First thing in the morning, I head downstairs and stir in two tablespoons into a glass of water.
 The volume of seeds seems quite excessive.
 They are tiny and tablespoons are quite big.
 I’m now thinking that a lot of the TikTok videos I’ve seen with the #internalshower are not putting in anywhere near as much as me - have they done the classic of mistaking tbsp for tsp?
 Anyway, being the conformist I am, two tablespoons it is.
 I give it a stir, as that seemed like the right thing to do – add the juice of half a lemon and leave it to stand for 15 minutes.